texastribune/data-visuals-guides/computer-setup.md

 git config --global hub.protocol https
 ```

+If it's your first time using Github in terminal on the computer you're using, you will need to generate a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use that instead of a password the first time you clone or commit.
 For more information on git and GitHub, check out [this interactive tutorial](https://try.github.io/) or [this walk through](https://guides.github.com/activities/hello-world/) to get started.

 ## Installing the data-visuals kit